-Load management refers to the control of various customer electric loads during times of peak usage on the electric system.
-By managing loads so that they are not all on at the same time, cooperatives are able to reduce wholesale power purchases, thus saving money and resources.
+Load management, or demand response, refers to the control of various electrical loads during times of peak demand on the electric system.
+By managing loads such as grain bins, irrigation pivots, air conditioners and water heaters so that they are not all on at the same time, Union County Electric Cooperative is able to reduce wholesale power purchases, saving money and resources for the Cooperative.

-Control is initiated monthly through a highly sophisticated system that communicates with control receivers connected to the various loads.
-East River operates the system on a federated basis on behalf of its member systems, like Union County Electric, to moderate wholesale power costs, improve system efficiencies and provide member consumers with energy options.
+Control is initiated through a highly sophisticated system that communicates with control receivers connected to the various loads.
+East River operates the system on behalf of it's member systems to moderate wholesale power costs, improve system efficiencies, and provide member-consumers with energy options.

 To view that status of the load management system, visit the